SimonJMurphy/smurfmeister.github.com/index.markdown

 Welcome
 =======

 I’m Simon Murphy, a postdoctoral researcher at the University of Sydney.
 I use data from the Kepler Space Telescope to investigate A-type stars using a technique called asteroseismology.
-I also conduct spectral classification of A-type stars, with a keen interest in Am and lambda Boo peculiarities.
+I also conduct spectral classification of A-type stars, with a keen interest in Am and &lambda Boo peculiarities.

 +-- {.section}
 Research